lostfictions/peerio-icebear/docs/CONTRIBUTING.md

 ### Code

-#### One pull request == one feature/bugfix/refactor.
-It's easier to review and gives more choices in terms of merging something while waiting on something else.

 #### Add jsdoc summaries and add typescript typings.
 One can't overestimate the value of good descriptions and typings.</dd>